ZzzGin/national-parks-planner/README.md

 5. Configure your API key:

    - Click the settings button (gear icon) at the bottom-right corner
-   - Select "Gemini Pro 2.5" as the model type
+   - Select "Gemini 2.5 Pro" or "Gemini 2.5 Flash" as the model type
    - Enter your Gemini API key
    - Click "Save Settings"